thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // (undocumented)
     output: z.AnyZodObject;
 }

+// Warning: (ae-internal-missing-underscore) The name "InterfaceId_IERC1155" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const InterfaceId_IERC1155: Uint8Array;

+// Warning: (ae-internal-missing-underscore) The name "InterfaceId_IERC721" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const InterfaceId_IERC721: Uint8Array;

 // Warning: (ae-internal-missing-underscore) The name "InvalidAddressError" should be prefixed with an underscore because the declaration is marked as @internal
 //